learnitmyway/learnitmyway/content/post/2016/12/17/why-i-chose-to-be-an-android-developer-instead-of-ios.md

 The <a href="https://www.learnitmyway.com/2017/10/03/learn-ios-with-these-resources/" target="_blank"
 rel="noopener">iOS learning material</a> I have used was at times quite hard to follow because of the changing syntax between different Swift versions.
 Objective C can also be used to write iOS apps.
-I have very little experience with Objective C but according to some
+I have very little experience with Objective C but according to some,
 <a href="https://www.youtube.com/watch?v=ecIWPzGEbFc&feature=youtu.be&t=41s" target="_blank"
 rel="noopener">it should have died out a long time ago</a>.